 The controller can be fully monitored while it is operating in RC or Analog modes.
-If directly connected to a PC via USB or RS232, the controller will respond to operating queries (Amps, Volts, Temperature, Power Out, ...) without this having any effect on its response to Analog or RC commands.
+If directly connected to a PC via RS232, RS485, TCP or USB, the controller will respond to operating queries (Amps, Volts, Temperature, Power Out, ...) without this having any effect on its response to Analog or RC commands.
 The PC Utility can therefore be used to visualize in real time all operating parameters as the controller runs.
-See "Run Tab" on page 363.
+See "Run Tab" in Roborun+ Utility User Manual.

 In case the controller is not connected via a bi-directional link, and can only send information one-way, typically to a remote host, the controller can be configured to output a user-selectable set of operating parameters, at a user selectable repeat rate.
-See "Query History Commands" on page 263.
+See "Query History Commands" on page 251